-Then we are really forced to look at (1) as a paring between gravitons (today) and gravitinos (electro weak) in the sense of preservation of net information.
+Then we are really forced to look at (1) as a paring between gravitons (today) and gravitinos (created during the electroweak era) in the sense of preservation of net information.
+This information will be used in cosmological evolution in order to keep key cosmological parameters invariant during cosmological evolution.
 An interpretation we will develop further in the manuscript below.
 The obvious reason for this kernel of information transfer from the electro weak and today would be in constant values for the cosmological parameters such as Planck's constant, as seen below.